wa0x6e/CakePHP-Memcached-Engine/readme.md

 - json
 - igbinary

 The memcached extension is by default compiled with the php serializer.
-To use the other serializer, the memcached extension has to be compiled with the appropriate options.
+To use the other serializer, the memcached extension must be compiled with the appropriate options.
 Refer to [Memcached](http://php.net/manual/en/book.memcached.php) documentation.

 Using an invalid or not supported serializer engine will throw a `CacheException`.